Blockchain-Learning-Group/land-registry-docs/docs/eth-service.rst

  /**
   * @param {Integer} assetId  Id of the new asset.
-  * @param {Address} owner    Current owner of the asset, Account address.
+  * @param {Address} owner    Current owner of the asset, Ethereum address.
   * @param {String}  dataHash File storage hash to look up raw data regarding the asset, */